NickySystem/TinyTechnoPL/README.md

 # Tiny Techno Pseudo Language
 Tiny Techno Pseudo language is a live coding tool for minimal techno.
-It is lightweight, Pure Data based and minimal in size and scope.
+It is lightweight, Pure Data based and tiny in size and scope.
+It is a system aimed at rejecting complex structures, in favour of just telling the thing what to do and it does it.

 ## Installation
 Open main.pd in Pure Data (www.puredata.info)